dequelabs/axe-test-fixtures/README.md

 });

 describe('with a custom ruleset', () => {
+  // These test should only be added to integrations that support .configure()
+  // Not all integrations do.
+Do NOT add .configure() support to integrations
+  // that do not have it.

   const dylangConfig = require('./fixtures/dylang-config.json');

   it('should find violations with customized helpUrl', async function () {